Grammy Awards: Reactions to nominations and awards

-In an article for The Huffington Post, music executive and author Steve Stoute criticized the Recording Academy and the Grammy Awards for having "lost touch with contemporary popular culture" and noted "two key sources" for it: "(1) over-zealousness to produce a popular show that is at odds with its own system of voting and (2) fundamental disrespect of cultural shifts as being viable and artistic."
+In an article for The Huffington Post, music executive and author Steve Stoute criticized the Recording Academy and the Grammy Awards for having "lost touch with contemporary popular culture" and noted two key sources for it: "(1) over-zealousness to produce a popular show that is at odds with its own system of voting and (2) fundamental disrespect of cultural shifts as being viable and artistic."
 Stoute accused the academy of snubbing artists with more cultural impact, citing respective losses by the critical and commercial successes in Eminem's The Marshall Mathers LP (2000) and Kanye West's Graduation (2007) in the Album of the Year category.
-Stoute asserted:

-As an institution that celebrates artistic works of musicians, singers, songwriters, producers and technical specialists, we have come to expect that the Grammys upholds all of the values that reflect the very best in music that is born from our culture.
-Unfortunately, the awards show has become a series of hypocrisies and contradictions, leaving me to question why any contemporary popular artist would even participate. [...]
-While there is no doubt in my mind of the artistic talents of Steely Dan or Herbie Hancock, we must acknowledge the massive cultural impact of Eminem and Kanye West and how their music is shaping, influencing and defining the voice of a generation.
-It is this same cultural impact that acknowledged the commercial and critical success of Michael Jackson's Thriller in 1984.
+Stoute asserted that the expectation of the Grammys to celebrate the best in music has become undermined by hypocrisy.
+While he felt Steely Dan and Herbie Hancock were very talented, he also demanded acknowledgement of Eminem and West's impact, stating "It is this same cultural impact that acknowledged the commercial and critical success of Michael Jackson's Thriller in 1984."

 In 2020, Canadian artist Abel Tesfaye, known by his stage name the Weeknd, was shut out from the Grammys when his fourth studio album, After Hours, received no nominations at the 63rd Annual Grammy Awards.
 This came as a surprise to critics, fans, and Tesfaye himself, who had a successful run in 2020 with the success of both his album and the single "Blinding Lights".
 Tesfaye responded by social media calling the Grammys "corrupt".
 Speculation arose that the announcement of his then-upcoming Super Bowl performance, as well as the discrepancy of being nominated as pop music versus R&B, contributed to the snubs.
-Harvey Mason, Jr., CEO of the Recording Academy, responded by saying:
+Harvey Mason, Jr., CEO of the Recording Academy, responded that he understood the Weeknd's dissatisfaction, but "Unfortunately, every year, there are fewer nominations than the number of deserving artists."
+He also said that the announcement of the Super Bowl performance could not have affected the nomination, as voting had ended long before then.